09Jan2012

 I wasn’t born in London.
 But I lived in London from when I was five until I was seventeen, and then again from 21 to 35, and London feels like my (and is my son’s) home town.

-So here’s my recommendations for five things to do with the kids if you’re visiting London.
+So here’s my recommendations for five things to do with kids in London.
+Despite the weather, it’s an extremely child-friendly city.

 1: Go On A Boat

 One of the best ways to experience London is on the Thames.
 Kids will love the amphibious river tours that depart from the London Eye — vehicles drive into the Thames, turn into boats, tour the river, and then transform again.
 Alternatively, taking a river bus to Greenwich is a cheap option.
-From February 2012, you’ll be able to spend the night on a replica of Sir Francis Drake’s pirate ship, the Golden Hind, while the warship HMS Belfast and the tea clipper Cutty Sark will be open for tours in spring.
+Other great maritime things for kids to do in London?
+Spend the night on a replica of Sir Francis Drake’s pirate ship, the Golden Hinde, rampage up and down the stairwells of the warship HMS Belfast and experience the tea clipper Cutty Sark.

 London Duck Tours